HorizenOfficial/evm-documentation/docs/deploy.md

 The major steps for verifying a smart contract are:

-* Deploy a smart contract to the Yuma Testnet network
+* Deploy a smart contract to the Gobi Testnet network

 **Note:** See the [Build](https://eon.horizen.io/docs/build) section for details on compiling and deploying a smart contract.